VincentWei/mg-tests/drm-engine/README.md

 ## Introduction

-This test program covers the `drm` NEWGAL engine of MiniGUI 4.0.0.
+This test program covers the `drm` NEWGAL engine of MiniGUI 4.0.7/5.0.0 or later.
 It implements a sub driver of `drm` engine for `i915` GPU, and gives an example to exploit the GPU's accelerated rendering
 capabilities: